 I’m reaching retirement age.
 I’m also reaching the point of being tired of being told how green we are today and how ungreen we were in the past.
 Oh?
 When I was a kid:

 We didn’t all drive en mass to the store to buy milk.
-Milk was delivered, by one man in a milk truck.
+Milk was delivered… by one man in an Oakhurst milk truck.
 And milk came in reusable, recyclable bottles that you could also use for other things.
-Baked goods were delivered the same way.
-And vacuum cleaners!
+Baked goods were delivered the same way, in a Cushing’s Bakery station wagon.
+And vacuum cleaners sold door to door!
 How ungreen of us.

 The only stuff we threw away was stuff that would grow fungus and smell.
 And before that happened it was put outside for the animals.
 Dead motors were kept for parts, old appliances were cannibalized for cords and wire.
 All manner of things were taken apart and the nuts and bolts saved.
 We actually took down a three-car garage and used the boards and timber to build our barn.
-We pulled nails out of boards, pounded them straight, and reused them at a time when nails were a couple of dollars for a 50 pound keg.
+We pulled nails out of boards, pounded them straight, and reused them at a time when nails were a couple of dollars for a 50-pound keg.
 My mother made rugs out of rags and had a huge button box filled with buttons off every piece of clothing destined to be a rug.
 How ungreen of us.
+(I still have a button box and a nuts, screws and bolts pail.)

 We walked up stairs because stores did not have elevators or escalators.
-We mowed the lawn by hand with a push mower.
+We mowed the lawn by hand with a push mower (or watched some domestic animal eat it.)
 We bought local because it was what we had.
 Every home had a summer garden and us kids collected return bottles for pocket change.
 We rolled pennies by hand.
 Now a machine charges you 8% to do that.
 I walked or rode my bike several miles to school even the in winter, and shoveled the driveway by hand.
-We played board game with real humans during those long winters rather than buying a new game when we got bored.
+We played board game with real humans during those long winters evenings rather than buying a new game when we got bored.
 How ungreen of us.

-And we didn’t get a phone until I was 20 and in the Army.
+And we didn’t get a telephone until I was 20 and in the Army, and it was a “party line.”
 Overseas I got to call home once a year.
 Once.
 We wrote letters, now a dead art.
 Not every one had a cell phone or a personal computer in every pocket.
 How ungreen of us.

 And we didn’t need two or more devices bouncing and triangulating signals over thousands of miles to find the nearest pizza place.
 We used our nose.
 How ungreen of us.